 Some VoIP service providers support VoIP calls using standard phones.
 These must use special adapters which connect the phone to a home computer or internet line.

-Even though VoIP is free in most situations, there may be a cost when it comes to completely replacing landline phone systems with a VoIP Phone System.
+Even though VoIP is free in most situations, there may be a cost when it comes to completely replacing landline phone systems with a VoIP Telephone System.
 Even then, the price is much less than traditional phone service.
 This is especially true with international calls.
 VoIP can reduce international calling fees by as much as 90 percent.

 Although VoIP is relatively new technology, there are still good tips for getting started.
 It is widely accepted and used all over the world.
 Even so, technology is still improving, so even more advances are to be expected in the near future.